HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 ## Article 3: Tactical Meetings

 Any Partner may convene a ***“Tactical Meeting”*** to assist Partners in engaging each other in their responsibilities and duties.
-In addition, the Secretary of each Circle is accountable for scheduling regular Tactical Meetings for the Circle.
+In addition, the Secretaris of each Circle is accountable for scheduling regular Tactical Meetings for the Circle.

 ### 3.1 Attendance

-For regular Tactical Meetings convened by a Circle's Secretary, all of the Circle's Roles are invited unless a Policy says otherwise.
+For regular Tactical Meetings convened by a Circle's Secretaris, all of the Circle's Roles are invited unless a Policy says otherwise.
 For other Tactical Meetings, the Partner convening the meeting must specify the Roles invited to that meeting.
 All Partners serving as Role Leads of those Roles are then invited to attend and represent those Roles, unless the convener narrows the invitation to include only a subset of Role Leads for a Role.

 ### 3.2 Meeting Process

-The Facilitator of a Circle is accountable for facilitating the Circle's regular Tactical Meetings, and its Secretary is accountable for capturing and publishing Tactical Meeting outputs.
-For Tactical Meetings convened by someone other than a Circle's Secretary, the Partner convening a Tactical Meeting must facilitate it and capture its outputs, or appoint another volunteer or appropriate Role to do so.
+The Facilitator of a Circle is accountable for facilitating the Circle's regular Tactical Meetings, and its Secretaris is accountable for capturing and publishing Tactical Meeting outputs.
+For Tactical Meetings convened by someone other than a Circle's Secretaris, the Partner convening a Tactical Meeting must facilitate it and capture its outputs, or appoint another volunteer or appropriate Role to do so.

 Unless a Policy says otherwise, the person facilitating the meeting must use the following process: